Argonowt/amazingmuseumsnews-fc83e/content/pages/blog/was-van-gogh's-life-as-a-painter-as-a-terrible-as-most-people-believe.md

   during his lifetime.
 His figure coexists with the black legend of the unsuccessful artist who never sold a painting during his lifetime, something to which the most knowledgeable in the subject usually reply that he did sell at least one painting in his entire career.
-Translated with www.DeepL.com/Translator (free version)
+But, is that true?
 featuredImage:
   type: ImageBlock
   url: 'https://assets.stackbit.com/components/images/default/post-4.jpeg'